eben619/NFTMarketplace/README.md

 This smart contract implements a basic NFT marketplace on the Ethereum blockchain.

- It allows users to mint NFTs, list them for sale, buy NFTs, and delist them.
+ It allows users to mint NFTs, list them for sale, buy NFTs, and also delist them.
 The contract utilizes OpenZeppelin's ERC721 standard for NFT functionality.

 Features: